Subwords as Skills: Tokenization for Sparse-Reward Reinforcement Learning: Method

+Byte-pair encoding (BPE) was first proposed as a simple method to compress files~\citep{gage94}, but it has recently been used to construct vocabularies for NLP tasks with a resolution in between characters and whole-words~\citep{schuster2012japanese, sennrich15, kudo2018subword, provilkov2020bpe, he2020dynamic}.

-Given a long sequence of tokens and an initial fixed vocabulary, BPE consists of two core operations: (i) compute the most frequent pair of tokens and add it to the vocabulary, and (ii) merge all instances of the pair in the string.
-These two steps of adding tokens and making merges alternate until a fixed maximum vocabulary size is reached.
+Given a long sequence of tokens (e.g., characters) and an initial fixed vocabulary, BPE consists of two core operations: (i) compute the most frequent pair of neighboring tokens and add it to the vocabulary, and (ii) merge all instances of the pair in the sequence.
+These two steps of adding tokens and merging alternate until a desired vocabulary size is reached.